-If you have chosen the sedation and pain relief, the Endoscopist or Nurse will insert a flexible plastic tube called a cannula into your arm or hand.
+If you have chosen the sedation and pain relief, they will be administered through the cannula in your arm.
 These two drugs together make most people feel drowsy and relaxed.
 Some extra oxygen will be given to you through a small tube placed in your nose.